DANCAN-OMONDI-OPENJI/CSS-Box-Model/ROTHKO_PAINTING_APP/README.md

 ## Local development

-Open index.html in your browser.
+Open index.html in your browser..